 Based on these three studies, it seems reasonable to conclude that vegetarian weightlifters can improve performance by taking creatine.

-Consuming powdered creatine with a sugar solution, such as a sports drink or fruit juice, increases the rate at which muscles absorb the creatine (17).
+Consuming powdered creatine with a sugar solution, such as a sports drink or fruit juice, increases the rate at which muscles absorb the creatine (Casey, 2000).

-Supplement companies say that creatine supplements are made without using animal derivatives (24).
+Supplement companies say that creatine supplements are made without using animal derivatives (Larson, 2002).

 Safety of Creatine

 In the short term, creatine supplementation does not appear to cause problems in people without a history of kidney problems.
-One study looked at markers of liver and kidney function after five days of 20 g/day and found no problems; similar studies have confirmed these results (17).
-No side effects have been found in people taking 20 g/day for up to five weeks (19).
-However, there are some anecdotal reports of muscle cramps and tears from creatine supplementation (19).
+One study looked at markers of liver and kidney function after five days of 20 g/day and found no problems; similar studies have confirmed these results (Casey, 2000).
+No side effects have been found in studies of people taking 20 g/day for up to five weeks; there are some anecdotal reports of muscle cramps and tears from creatine supplementation (Stone, 1999).

 The long-term effects of creatine supplementation have not been studied, but there have been no reports of long-term problems.
 British weightlifters have used creatine for three to five years without problems.

 There is one case of a person with a history of kidney disease whose kidney function further deteriorated after taking creatine.
-Thus, people with kidney disease are warned against taking the supplement (18).
+Thus, people with kidney disease are warned against taking the supplement (Shomrat, 2000).

 While it is not clear that vegan weightlifters must use creatine to achieve maximum results, it appears to be safe in the amounts that have been studied, and it could possibly improve performance.

 Carnitine (also known as L-carnitine and acetyl-L-carnitine) is an amino acid that is made in the liver and kidneys.
-It is also found in meat and dairy products (25), but there is very little found in plant foods.
+It is also found in meat and dairy products (Chen, 1998), but there is very little found in plant foods.
 Carnitine is needed for the burning of most fats.
 Thus, carnitine supplements are promoted by supplement companies for weight loss.
-However, evidence shows that most people (among the non-vegetarian population) who take the supplements do not lose weight (26).
+However, evidence shows that most people (among the non-vegetarian population) who take the supplements do not lose weight (Villani, 2000).
 Effects of carnitine supplementation on weightlifting or bodybuilding have not been studied.

-Carnitine levels tend to be lower in people eating lower fat, higher carbohydrate diets (27).
+Carnitine levels tend to be lower in people eating lower fat, higher carbohydrate diets (Lombard, 1989).
 When intake of carnitine is low, less carnitine is excreted.
-Vegans and lacto-ovo vegetarians have lower blood levels of carnitine (21, 27–29, 36).
-Researchers in one study did not think the lower carnitine levels of vegetarians were unhealthy (27).
-It is not known if the lower levels have any bearing on athletic performance.
-A 2011 study showed vegetarians’ muscles to have a lower ability to absorb carnitine than omnivores.
-Vegetarians also excreted less carnitine than omnivores, indicating that other tissues or muscles that were not tested were possibly absorbing the carnitine (36).
+Vegans and lacto-ovo vegetarians have lower blood levels of carnitine (Delanghe, 1989; Lombard, 1989; Krajcovicova-Kudlackova, 2000; Stephens, 2011).
+Researchers in one study didn’t think the lower carnitine levels of vegetarians were unhealthy (Lombard, 1989).
+It’s not known if the lower levels have any bearing on athletic performance.

-Non-vegetarians typically eat 100-300 mg of carnitine per day (30).
+Non-vegetarians typically eat 100-300 mg of carnitine per day (Siebrecht, 2000).
 It would appear safe, therefore, for vegans to take 100-300 mg/day if they choose to do so.
-In one study, supplementing with 120 mg/day for two months did not significantly increase plasma carnitine levels in 11 vegans, while urinary carnitine excretion did increase (31).
+In one study, supplementing with 120 mg/day for two months did not significantly increase plasma carnitine levels in 11 vegans, while urinary carnitine excretion did increase (Rebouche, 1993).
 This implies that the subjects were urinating most of the extra carnitine out, though it is possible that they were utilizing some of it.

 There are side effects to large amounts of carnitine.
-In one study, 2,000 mg of carnitine, twice daily, was associated with nausea and diarrhea in 5 of 18 people (26).
+In one study, 2,000 mg of carnitine, twice daily, was associated with nausea and diarrhea in 5 of 18 people (Villani, 2000).

-Solgar’s carnitine supplement is made through yeast fermentation of beet sugar (32).
+Solgar’s carnitine supplement is made through yeast fermentation of beet sugar (Solgar, 2002).